usainzhou0301/usainzhou0301.github.io/_pages/about.md

 <p style="font-size: 14px; line-height: 1.6;">
   Quanxi Zhou (Usain, 周泉锡) is a Ph.D. student at
   <a href="https://tlab.hongo.wide.ad.jp/ja/">Tsukada Lab</a> of
-  School of Information Science and Technology, The University of Tokyo.
+  School of Information Science and Technology, <strong>The University of Tokyo</strong>.
   He received the B.Eng. degree from the <strong>College of Information and Electrical Engineering</strong>,
   <strong>China Agricultural University</strong>, Beijing, China, in 2021 in Computer Science and Technology of the Honors Program,
   and received the M.Eng. degree from the <strong>School of Cyber Science and Technology</strong>,